skriptum/WESP-Pipeline/README.md

 5. Now, youre ready to run the code.
 The easiest way is to run the "Master" File `run-pipeline.qmd`.
 This file runs the process for all sources (IMF, WB, EUROSTAT), downloading and processing the data and places the finished files in the `./data/` folder

-6. Now, you should check that everything smoothly.
+6. Verify that the pipeline executed successfully.
 Go into `last-successful-run.csv` and take a look at the table.

    - You should see the name of respective files, as well as their last update time and a "Success" in the status column
    - If that is not the case, go into the respective individual files to run them independently and see where they are failing